bodo-ai/PyDough/documentation/dsl.md

 A CALC can also be done on the graph itself to create a collection with 1 row and columns corresponding to the properties inside the CALC.
 This is useful when aggregating an entire collection globally instead of with regards to a parent collection.

-Good Example #1: For every person, fetches just their first name & last name.
+**Good Example #1**: For every person, fetches just their first name & last name.

 ```py
 %%pydough
 People(first_name, last_name)
 ```

-Good Example #2: For every package, fetches the package id, the first & last name of the person who ordered it, and the state that it was shipped to.
+**Good Example #2**: For every package, fetches the package id, the first & last name of the person who ordered it, and the state that it was shipped to.
 Also includes a field named `secret_key` that is always equal to the string `"alphabet soup"`.

 ```py
 %%pydough